capacitor-community/intune/website/docs/brokered-auth.md

 ![Enable Brokered](/img/intune/aad-enable-brokered.png)

-## MSAL Configuration
+## Android

-Next, brokered auth brokered auth must be enabled locally in your MSAL config.
+Brokered auth must be enabled locally in your MSAL config (located in `android/res/raw/auth_config.json` created in [this](https://ionic.io/docs/intune/android-installation#creating-configuration-json-file) step).
 Add this line:

 ```json
 "broker_redirect_uri_registered": true
 ```

-To the MSAL auth configuration JSON.
+Ensure the correct `<queries>` have been added to the `AndroidManifest.xml` by following the Android Installation [instructions](android-installation).

 ## iOS

-No further configuration is required.
+No further configuration is required to enable Brokered Auth.

-## Android

-First, ensure the correct `<queries>` have been added to the `AndroidManifest.xml` by following the Android Installation [instructions](android-installation).